Understanding Load Testing Reports

 2. Identify Performance Bottlenecks

 Performance metrics are critical in the load testing report.
-Look for the following indicators that can signal bottlenecks:
+Look for the following indicators that can signal performance bottlenecks:

 • High response time or sudden spikes during load increases.